omeka/omeka-s-enduser/docs/modules/aspaceconnector.md

 ## Configure your ArchivesSpace installation

 First, ensure your ArchivesSpace website has the API enabled.
 This may not be possible if you are using a hosted instance of ArchivesSpace.

-Verify that the API works by entering this URL into your browser and seeing what happens.
+The link should start with `https://` and end with `/api`.
+Verify that the API works by entering this URL into your browser.
+If it works, you may see some JSON-formatted information including the key "archivesSpaceVersion".

 Next, we recommend your collections be designed to accommodate Omeka S's data model.